-I have always been a hugh lover of Slate.
+I have always been a huge lover of Slate.
 This is a color I had never seen before or so I had thought until someone at the show explained that this was a tri-color slate with an enhancer that brings out the rust in the stone.
 Love it, Love it, Love it!

 I fell in love with sandstone at the show.
 Depending on the way the stone was cut it would take on a different character.

 Grizzly Partners LLC has developed a technique that allows them to laser cut a thin piece of stone, apply it to a fiberglass mesh backing making it light and flexible.
-This product is being considered for use on jet airplane interiors and yacht interiors due to it’s light weight.
+This product is being considered for use on jet airplane interiors and yacht interiors due to it’s lightweight.
 There is no end to how I could use this product in a residential setting.

 Hard to believe that R.J.
 Thacker of Grizzly Partners is easily holding up this piece of granite and bending it.
 I could wrap a radius tub deck or bar with marble using this technique, how cool it that?

-As someone that does lighting design I found this interesting.
+As someone that does lighting design, I found this interesting.

 This is a piece of stone with a fossil in it.
-To me this gives a very earthy feel to any room.
+To me, this gives a very earthy feel to any room.

 I hope you enjoyed my showing of materials that I found on my treasure hunt at The Orlando Coverings Show.
 Leave me a comment and let me know what your favorite material was.